dd-hebert/uv_pro/README.md

 ___

 #### ``-crd``, ``-–clear_root_dir`` : flag, optional
-Clear the current root directory (deletes ``root_directory.pickle``).
+Reset the root directory back to the default location (in the user's home directory).

 #### ``-ct``, ``--cycle_time`` : integer, optional
 Set the cycle time in seconds from the experiment.
-Only required if you wish to use time (seconds) to trim datasets imported from .csv files.
+Only required if you wish to trim datasets imported from .csv files using time units (seconds).
 The cycle time is automatically detected when creating a dataset from a .KD file.
-The default value is 1 (same as using indices).
 Note: only experiments with a constant cycle time are currently supported.

 #### ``-fp``, ``--file_picker`` : flag, optional
-Interactively pick a .KD file from the console.
+Interactively pick a .KD file from the terminal.
 The file is opened in view only mode.

 #### ``-grd``, ``–-get_root_dir`` : flag, optional
 Print the current root directory to the console.